Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-These tests embody core principles of hypothesis testing, asymptotic theory, and model specification.
-The key insight?
-Different tests have different null hypotheses, different assumptions about error structure, and different strengths in various contexts.
-Don't just memorize which test does what—know when each test is your best tool and what it means when tests disagree with each other.
+These tests draw on core principles of hypothesis testing, asymptotic theory, and model specification.
+The thing to internalize is that different tests have different null hypotheses, different assumptions about error structure, and different strengths depending on context.
+Don't just memorize which test does what.
+Know when each test is your best tool and what it means when two tests disagree.

 These tests assume non-stationarity until proven otherwise.
-Rejecting the null means you have evidence of stationarity—a crucial distinction that trips up many students.
+Rejecting the null means you have evidence of stationarity.
+That distinction trips up a lot of students, so keep it front and center.

-Compare: ADF vs. DF-GLS—both test the null of a unit root, but DF-GLS applies GLS detrending first for greater power.
-If you're working with a short series and need maximum sensitivity to detect stationarity, DF-GLS is your go-to choice.
+Compare: ADF vs. DF-GLS both test the null of a unit root, but DF-GLS applies GLS detrending first for greater power.
+If you're working with a short series and need maximum sensitivity to detect stationarity, DF-GLS is the better choice.

-The KPSS test flips the script.
-Here, rejecting the null means evidence of a unit root—the opposite interpretation from ADF and PP.
+The KPSS test flips the logic.
+Here, rejecting the null means evidence of a unit root, which is the opposite interpretation from ADF and PP.

-Compare: ADF vs. KPSS—these tests have opposite null hypotheses.
+Compare: ADF and KPSS have opposite null hypotheses.
 When ADF fails to reject (suggesting unit root) and KPSS also fails to reject (suggesting stationarity), you have conflicting evidence.
-This often indicates your series is near the boundary or you need more data.
-FRQs love asking about this scenario.
+This often means the series is near the stationarity/non-stationarity boundary, or you simply need more data.
+Exam questions love this scenario.

-Standard unit root tests can be fooled by structural breaks—a one-time shift in level or trend that mimics non-stationarity.
+Standard unit root tests can be fooled by structural breaks.
+A one-time shift in level or trend can mimic non-stationarity even when the series is actually stationary around that break.
 These tests account for that possibility.

-Compare: ADF vs. Zivot-Andrews—if your series experienced a major shock (policy change, financial crisis, regime shift), standard ADF may falsely indicate a unit root when the series is actually stationary with a break.
+Compare: If your series experienced a major shock (a policy change, financial crisis, or regime shift), standard ADF may falsely indicate a unit root when the series is actually stationary with a structural break.
 Zivot-Andrews handles this by estimating the break point endogenously.
-Essential for economic and financial data.
+This matters a lot for economic and financial data.

 | Concept | Best Examples |